deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 ##### The monthplot shows us 12 unique lines that highlight the average seasonality for all years by month in the datasets
 ##### This particular plot shows us that September is overall the seasonal high for red etel with a decent amount of dispersion over time.
 We also see that many months show a declining seasonal trend over time.
 In particular, the Spring and Summer months show declines while the winter months seem to be increasing or staying the same.

 ##### Overall, we can see that the Red etel has an upward trend trajectory and a strong seasonal component.
-This information lends us to believe that a Holt Winters seasonal model will be best for this forecast.
+This information leads us to believe that a Holt Winters seasonal model will be best for this forecast.

 ### EDA: Plan versus As is data